mickwheelz/IRtoWifiBridge/README.md

-# IRtoWiFiBridge
+# IR to WiFi Bridge

-a simple IR to WiFi bridge for home automation using ESP8266 and MQTT
+A simple IR to WiFi bridge for home automation using ESP8266 and MQTT

 ## Description